tomasdembelli/computer_vision/README.md

 usage: capture_cam.py [-h] [-c CAM] [-4 FOURC] [-p PATH] [-f FILE] [-x RES]
                       [-r RGB] [-@ FPS] [-a FACE_DETECT] [-e EYE_DETECT]

-Press "s" to start recording and "q" for closing the camera.
+Press "s" to start recording and "q" to close the camera.
 Without arguments built-in camera will be started and a video file name will be auto generated.

 optional arguments: